AdnanSharique/openai-ddib/README.md

 ### Training the Knowledge Base

-1. Open the code in Visual Studio and Create an azure function using the V2 programming model in visual studio code and open the build for "func-pdf-indexer".
+1. Open the code in Visual Studio and Create an azure function using the V2 programming model in Visual Studio code and open the build for "func-pdf-indexer".

   ![A portion of the Azure Portal home screen is displayed with the + Create a resource tile highlighted.](media/image_pdf_2.png)

-2. Run the function_app.py code in the visual studio using the command **“func start”** or **fn+F5** and **press** Enter key.
+2. Run the function_app.py code in the Visual Studio using the command **“func start”** or **fn+F5** and **press** Enter key.

  ![A portion of the Azure Portal home screen is displayed with the + Create a resource tile highlighted.](media/image_pdf_2.png)